 Also, with the growing number of companies and employees, delivery associates also feel the clutter in their work.
 And when an associate leaves, the business has to repeat a set of processes like background checks and more before recruiting.

-Due to the viral outbreak, a lot of countries imposed severe lockdown protocols which restricted free movement of people and logistics.
+Due to the viral outbreak, a lot of countries imposed severe lockdown protocols which restricted the free movement of people and logistics.
 This resulted in the creation of backlogs, where deliveries across the globe were delayed.
 Though this is new, this will be an inevitable addition to the list of challenges faced by the on-demand economy in the coming years.

 The market is volatile.
 We have to accept this before we proceed with starting a business as this mindset would ensure we are open to changes all the time.
 From a consumer perspective, the mind is undecided about a purchase or a brand most of the time.

-Ads, campaigns, messages and brand engagements influence the minds of customers to an extent that makes them visit particular websites.
-But mostly, consumers open an ecommerce website with an open mind.
+Ads, campaigns, messages, and brand engagements influence the minds of customers to an extent that makes them visit particular websites.
+But mostly, consumers open an eCommerce website with an open mind.
 Here, the major influencers are –

 It would be difficult to pinpoint what influences more to a customer or predict what somebody would end up buying.
-In a given month, if the sales of one particular brand has increased, chances are it would stall the following month.
+In a given month, if the sales of one particular brand have increased, chances are it would stall the following month.
 This volatility costs businesses a lot.

 Witnessing the boom and growth of the on-demand economy, a lot of people have the idea to launch an on-demand marketplace of their own.
 They choose a niche closest to their experience and roll out an on-demand service.
 Digitization of retail stores comes into the picture as well.